MicrosoftDocs/azure-docs/articles/azure-signalr/howto-use-managed-identity.md

 4. In the new page.
 Select **Express** and **Create New AD App** and then click **OK**
     :::image type="content" source="media/signalr-howto-use-managed-identity/function-aad.png" alt-text="Function Aad":::

-5. Add a system-assigned identity or user-assigned identity.
+5. Navigate to SignalR Service and follow [steps](howto-use-managed-identity.md#add-a-system-assigned-identity) to add a system-assigned identity or user-assigned identity.

 6. Get into **Upstream settings** in SignalR Service and choose **Use Managed Identity** and **Select from existing Applications**.
 Select the application you created previously.

-After these settings, the Function App will reject requests without access token in the header and SignalR Service will also send requests with access token.
+After these settings, the Function App will reject requests without an access token in the header.

 ## Use a managed identity for Key Vault reference

 SignalR Service can access Key Vault to get secret using the managed identity.

-1. Add a system-assigned identity or user-assigned identity.
+1. Add a system-assigned identity or user-assigned identity for Azure SignalR Service.

-2. Grant a secret read permission for the managed identity in the Access policies in the Key vault.
+2. Grant secret read permission for the managed identity in the Access policies in the Key Vault.
 See [Assign a Key Vault access policy using the Azure portal](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy-portal)

 Currently, this feature can be used in the following scenarios: